lukee910/obsidian-eth-etc/MSc/Concepts of OOP/Bytecode Verification/Bytecode Verification via Type Inference.md

 invokevirtual C.m.sigma:
 (t'_n. .. .t'_1.t'.S, R) -> (r.S, R), if sigma = r(t_1, ..., t_n) AND t' <: C AND t'_i <: t_i
 ```
+Note: $\sigma$ is the return type of an invocation.
 ## Finding Errors
 Errors are denoted by the absence of a transition rule that could be applied.
 Either a type mismatch or Stack over-/underflow.
 ## Types Available